ShanKothari/ShanKothari.github.io/publications.md

 Schweiger, A. K., Cavender-Bares, J. M., Townsend, P. A., Hobbie, S. E., Madritch, M. D., __Kothari, S. A.__, Grossman, J. J., Gholizadeh, H., Wang, R., and J. A. Gamon.
 Plant spectral niches, community composition and the role of complementarity in biodiversity-ecosystem function relationships. (submitted)

 __Kothari, S. A.__, Montgomery, R., and J. Cavender-Bares.
-[Throwing shade: Light-mediated facilitation and competition in a tree diversity experiment.](https://www.biorxiv.org/content/10.1101/845701v1) *biorXiv*.
+[Throwing shade: Physiological responses to light explain facilitation and competition in a tree diversity experiment.](https://www.biorxiv.org/content/10.1101/845701v1) *biorXiv*.

 Runquist, R. B\*, Gorton, A.\*, Yoder, J. B.\*, Deacon, N. J., Grossman, J. J., __Kothari, S. A.__, Lyons, M., Sheth, S., Tiffin, P., and D. A. Moeller.
 [Context dependence of local adaptation to abiotic and biotic environments: a quantitative and qualitative synthesis.](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/707322) (in press at *American Naturalist*) (\*equal contributors)